clux/kubecon2020/source/slides.md

 }
 ```

+notes:
-Just the basic derives that almost everyone uses for `Serialize` and `Deserialize` from the `serde` library.
+- Just the basic derives that almost everyone uses for `Serialize` and `Deserialize` from the `serde` library.
 This gives you serialization and deserialization methods that all follow standard traits.

-In practice, you often end up writing much of the same annotations as you would with go's json encoding to like distinguish casings of your code and disk format, but there's type safety around it.
+- In practice, you often end up writing much of the same annotations as you would with go's json encoding to like distinguish casings of your code and disk format, but there's type safety around it.
 Not just comments in backticks.

 ## CustomResource